 2. If you have children in your school with disabilities how do you deal with them on a day to day basis?
 Do you try to ignore them because you are not sure how to talk to them?
 How did Jesus deal with people with disabilities?

-3. Michele Jones says ‘We try and keep a positive focus.
+3. Michele Jones says, ‘We try and keep a positive focus.
 Rather than looking at things you’ve done wrong that you need to repent for, we look at the process of making good choices.’
-Do you think that looking at the positive instead of the negative when examining our consciences would help us be more open to receive the mercy of God?
+Do you think that looking at the positive instead of the negative when examining our consciences would help us be more open to receiving the mercy of God?

 4. There are seven corporal works of mercy.
-Two of them are to ‘comfort the sick’ and ‘give drink to the thirsty’.
-Do you think that the way we deal with people who have disabilities fit into these categories.
+Two of them is to ‘comfort the sick’ and ‘give drink to the thirsty’.
+Do you think that the way we deal with people who have disabilities fit into these categories?
 If not what would you suggest as an eighth corporal work of mercy?

-3. If you have a school in your area that caters for children with moderate or severe disabilities, organise for students to attend or volunteer to help through their Community Service program.
+3. If you have a school in your area that caters to children with moderate or severe disabilities, organise for students to attend or volunteer to help through their community service program.